Contents of Article

 The force-velocity curve is a physical representation of the inverse relationship between force and velocity.
 Understanding the interaction between force and velocity and their influences on exercise selection is vital for any strength and conditioning professional.
-For example, it is essential that a strength and conditioning coach understands the physiological and biomechanical differences between prescribing a 1RM deadlift and 5RM jump squats – as one will produce higher forces and lower velocities than the other.
+For example, it is essential that a strength and conditioning coach understands the physiological and biomechanical differences between prescribing a one-repetition maximum (1RM) deadlift and five-repetition maximum (5RM) jump squats – as one will produce higher forces and lower velocities than the other.
 Failure to understand the relationship and its importance will likely lead to less than optimal training prescription.

-Though the force-velocity curve may appear confusing and complicated, it is actually very straight-forward.
-The force-velocity curve is simply a relationship between force and velocity and can therefore be displayed on an x-y graph (Figure 1).
-The x-axis (i.e. horizontal axis) indicates velocity, for example, this may represent muscle contraction velocity, or velocity of movement (measured in meters per second).
-Whilst the y-axis (i.e. vertical axis) indicates force, for example, this may represent muscle contractile force, or the amount of ground reaction forces produced (measured in Newtons).
+Though the force-velocity curve may appear confusing and complicated, it is actually very straightforward.
+The force-velocity curve is simply a relationship between force and velocity and can, therefore, be displayed on an x-y graph (Figure 1).
+The x-axis (i.e. horizontal axis) indicates velocity – for example, this may represent muscle contraction velocity, or velocity of movement (measured in meters per second).
+Whilst the y-axis (i.e. vertical axis) indicates force, for example, this may represent muscle contractile force or the amount of ground reaction force produced (measured in Newtons).

-The curve itself shows an inverse relationship between force and velocity, meaning that an increase in force would cause a decrease in velocity and vice versa.
-Giving an example, a one repetition maximum (1RM) Back Squat would produce high-levels of force, but would be lifted at a slow velocity.
-While a countermovement jump (CMJ) would produce a high movement velocity, it would also only produce low-levels of force.
-This indicates that there is a trade-off between force and velocity.
-That being, when an exercise produces high-levels of force, it will also produce a slow movement velocity and vice versa.
+The curve itself shows an inverse relationship between force and velocity, meaning that an increase in force would cause a decrease in velocity, and vice versa.
+Giving an example, a 1RM back squat would produce high levels of force but would be lifted at a slow velocity.
+While a counter-movement jump (CMJ) would produce a high movement velocity, it would also only produce low levels of force.
+This indicates there is a trade-off between force and velocity.
+That being said, when an exercise produces high levels of force, it will also produce a slow movement velocity and vice versa.

 Although most athletes should typically train at each section along the force-velocity curve, the time spent at each zone is dependent on many factors.
 Some primary considerations include: